nicol-777/FoodHygieneApp/docs/implementation.md

 ## Introduction

-TODO: Describe the system implemented (Describe the dataset.
-Are there any known issues?
-Describe any configuration data).

 The web app allows users to view and search for food hygiene ratings for various food businesses based in Bristol.
 Users can search by business name, location, or filter by rating.
 Additionally, it includes chatbot support for consumers and businesses.

 ## Dataset